The DC3

 The DC3 were an Australian rock band who were composed of three members of Root!.
-They were known for lead singer Damian Cowell being a former member of TISM.
+They were known for lead singer Damian Cowell being a member of TISM.
 They released their first single, "I Was the Guy in TISM" in 2010.
 A remixed and extended version appears on their debut album The Future Sound of Nostalgia, released in 2011.

 History

 In 2010, Damian Cowell was contracted to write an album for the Museum of Old and New Art.
-The album was composed of new songs about the artwork at MONA.
-Damian split his alt-country band Root! up soon after but reformed it with fewer members under the name the DC3.
+The album, titled Vs Art, was composed of new songs about the artwork at MONA.
+Cowell split his alt-country band Root! up soon after but reformed it with fewer members under the name the DC3.
 The DC3 gained a following among former TISM and Root! fans after the band's first single "I was the guy in TISM" was released in November 2010.
-The album was completed in 2011 and called "Vs Art".

 The DC3's first show was at the opening of MONA in Hobart.
-Around that time, Vs Art was released.
+In December 2010, Vs Art was released.
 The band began to play live in Melbourne and around Australia.